 NNOB: No name on back.
 Compare to NOB.

 Northwestern stripes: A stripe pattern consisting of one wide stripe bordered by two thinner stripes.
-It can appear on socks, sleeves, pants, and anywhere else stripes can be applied.
-Pioneered by the Northwestern University football team in 1928 (further details here).
+Pioneered by the Northwestern University football team in 1928 but now commonly seen throughout the uni-verse.

 Nose bumper: The white padded strip on a football helmet’s forehead area.
-Sometimes imprinted with the helmet manufacturer’s logo, team name, or an inspirational message; sometimes left blank.
+Usually imprinted with the team graphic, although some teams prefer to leave them blank.
 Further details here.

 Pupello Pocket: A strap-on hand-warmer pouch designed in the early 1980s by Tampa Bay Bucs equipment manager Frank Pupello.
 Sometimes erroneously referred to as a “Pupello Pouch.”
 Both terms are sometimes applied to the team-branded hand-warmer pouches worn by current NFL players, but these are knockoffs, not true Pupello Pockets.

-Radial arching: A typographic style in which the letters of a players’s name are fanned out.
+Radial arching: A typographic style in which the letters of a players’s NOB are fanned out.
 Compare to Vertical arching.

 Raglan sleeves: A tailoring style in which a jersey’s sleeves connect to the collar, creating a diagonal seam that extends from the collar to the underarm.
 Tends to create a round-shouldered look.
 Named after the 1st Baron Raglan, who pioneered the style.
 Compare to Set-in sleeves.